Timothy Hackworth: Family

-Timothy Hackworth had three sons and six daughters.
-His eldest son, John Wesley Hackworth (1820-1891), carried on the business after the death of his father.
-J.W.
-Hackworth patented the Hackworth valve gear in 1859.
+Hackworth had three sons and six daughters.
+His eldest son, John Wesley Hackworth (1820–1891), carried on the business after the death of his father.
+J. W. Hackworth patented the Hackworth valve gear in 1859.

 Legacy

 Today he has a school named after him in his hometown of Shildon where the pupils annually learn of Timothy Hackworth and his work.
 His home was also turned into a museum, which has since been renovated and an annexe of the National Railway Museum has been built nearby.
 The 1839 Hackworth locomotive Samson is preserved in Canada at the Nova Scotia Museum of Industry in Stellarton, Nova Scotia.
 Hackworth Park in Shildon was named in his honour as was Timothy Hackworth Drive in Darlington.

+Hackworth Close (a street in Newthorpe, Nottinghamshire) was also named in his honour.